-In 2021/22 we continued to integrate knowledge of modern slavery within Lovering Foods, upholding the integration of ethical conditions within the contract approval process.
+In 2022/23 we continued to integrate knowledge of modern slavery within Lovering Foods, upholding the integration of ethical conditions within the contract approval process.
 Awareness of the risks of modern slavery within our supply chain continues to be sustained through; induction training covering internal approval processes and traceability at Lovering, and the specific modern slavery training described below.

 With site visits becoming viable in 2021/22, our CSR manager performed an ethical due diligence visit to a high-risk tuna supplier.
 The visit verified compliance with both Lovering Foods Ethical Trading Policy and Fishing Vessel Social and Labour Policy and analysed the sites traceability systems from vessel to finished product finding no issues.
-In the lead up to the visit, we supported the site on their SMETA audit non-compliances closure by creating an action plan, verifying the closure of all NCs.
-Lovering Foods plan to visit another high-risk tuna supplier in 2022/23.
+In 2022/23, our CSR manager undertook Social Systems Auditor/Lead Auditor Training to strengthen supplier auditing capabilities.
+The CSR department conducted an online audit of another high-risk tuna supplier to evaluate the effectiveness of Lovering Foods monitoring systems to ensure compliance to Lovering Foods and customer requirements.